Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

 # SCRUM 5:
 #### WORK TO BE DONE:

- - [ ] Create a class for your story using TDD (Test Driven Development)
+ - [X] Create a class for your story using TDD (Test Driven Development)
  - [ ] Upload individual Test Plan

 #### WORK IN PROGRESS:

 * Adri:
-  - Working on NotificationManager class (TDD)
+   - NotificationManager class _(Implementation & Testing)
 * Antek:
+* George:
 * Konstantina:
 * Michal:
 * Sanggil: